 Margay (Leopardus wiedii)

 Originating from South America, the Margay is considered one of the most mysterious members of the cat family.
 Similar in size to a small domestic cat, the Margay’s coat is brown and yellow with dark spots and stripes throughout.
-A fully protected species following a period of hunting and severe exploitation, the IUCN list the species as ‘near threatened’.
+A fully protected species following a period of hunting and severe exploitation, the IUCN lists the species as ‘near threatened’.

 IUCN Listing: Near Threatened